rome/tools/website/src/_includes/docs/status.md

 ## Development Status

-**Rome is being rewritten in Rust, so it doesn't support all the intended features**.
+**Rome is being written in Rust, so it doesn't support all the intended features**.

-We plan on covering the following areas:
+Rome's vision is to cover the following features:

 - Bundling
 - Compiling